Leleat/Tiling-Assistant/GUIDE.md

 ### Tile Editing Mode

-This is a special mode to manage your tiled windows.
+This is a special mode to manage your tiled windows with your keyboard.

 You can navigate focus with the direction keys (`WASD`, `hjkl` or the `arrows`).
 Holding `Ctrl` while moving the focus and then releasing `Ctrl` will swap the highlighted windows.
 If you hold `Shift` as well instead of swapping the 2 highlighted windows, the sizes of the 2 windows and the windows between them will be equalized (*either* the width *or* the height based on the position of the 2 highlighted windows).